aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

 | `-- ui
 ```

-This example shows how to use Helm to create a configuration for a particular (for example DEV) environment.
+This example shows how to use Helm to create a configuration for a particular, for example DEV, environment.
 A typical layout of a Git repository could be:

 ```